PaloAltoNetworks/SkilletBuilder/docs/skillet_framework.rst

 ------

 Github is a widely known version-control and collaboration platform.
 Typically used by software developers, it provides the perfect solution as a skillet archive.
-The key elements of github include:
+The key elements of Github include:

     * easy to push and archive skillet content
     * simple import to ingest and play skillets
-    * branching for develop and software version requirements
+    * branching for development and software version requirements
     * forking for community development and customization
-    * issues tracking to provide skillet feedback
+    * issue tracking to provide skillet feedback

 Other sites and platforms that mimic Github can also be used to archive and share skillets.